 Those who purposely hurt your feelings are incredibly insensitive people who lack the empathy to care for you.
 If you go to communicate your feelings with them, the narcissist will accuse you of being too sensitive.
-When you’re feeling sensitive, it’s easy to buy into the narcissists lies, as you are left to question your feelings to their behaviour and not the route cause to your feelings, their behaviour.
-Just like liars that accuse you of being crazy, emotional manipulators accuse you of overreacting or being too sensitive, being jealous, those who are trying to hide things from you are going to accuse you of imagining things.
+When you’re feeling sensitive, it’s easy to buy into the narcissist’s lies, as you are left to question your feelings to their behaviour and not the root cause of your feelings, their behaviour.
+Just like liars that accuse you of being crazy, emotional manipulators accuse you of overreacting or being too sensitive being jealous, and those who are trying to hide things from you will accuse you of imagining things.

 7. “You imagine things.”

 A narcissist doesn’t want you to see the things they’re doing to you.
-They want to hide these from you, they want to downplay how you feel, distract you from what’s happening to you, they want to manipulate your reality to serve them, they want to get you on the defensive explaining yourself to them, they want to get you to blame yourself, apologising and making it up to them for the things you don’t realise they’re doing to you.
+They want to hide these from you.
+They want to downplay how you feel and distract you from what’s happening to you.
+They want to manipulate your reality to serve them.
+They want to get you on the defensive by explaining yourself to them.
+They want to get you to blame yourself, apologising and making it up to them for the things you don’t realise they’re doing to you.
 So the narcissist can get away with their mistreatment of you, so they can continue exploiting you.

 We have to stop going to those for reassurance who continue to invalidate how we feel.

 With a lot of what the narcissist says, it often comes down to your word against their word.
 If you can keep communication with a third party present via email or messages so you have written evidence, if not especially if your at the start of learning about their manipulation games or might need proof, keep a written diary, so when they are making you doubt something they did or did not say or something you did or didn’t say, you can check this, especially when it comes to making any child care arrangements.